Centurionactionx/ics3/Notes/Science/Parts of a cell.md

 - Golgi apparatus
 	- Folded interconnected membrane
 	- Modifies proteins and liquids from ER
-	- Packages finished products into vesicules for transport
+	- Packages finished products into vacuoles for transport
-	-
 - Mitochondria
 	- DO NOT call the powerhouse of the cell
+	- Produces Energy
 	- Surrounded by double membrane
 	- Lots of Folds
 	- Energy production center.
 Converts energy to food through a process called cellular respiration